ollpu/cpp-text-templates/README.md

 #include <file.cpp>
 ```

+The template will be executed and it will output into `out`. (change the output
+buffer name by defining macro OUT).
-The template will have access to all the variables in the scope it was
+It will have access to all the variables in the scope it was
 included at.
 The possibilites are endless.

 **Warning:** Text output using the `<%= %>`-tag is not escaped in any way.
 You
 might want to use a `stringstream` wrapper, which handles string escaping.

-### Using the parser
+## Using the parser

 Compile first:
 ```